E-commerce Unit Economics: The Metrics That Actually Matter

 AOV = Total Revenue / Total Number of Orders

-Increasing AOV improves unit economics in two ways.
-First, each order generates more contribution margin (assuming variable costs do not increase proportionally).
-Second, higher AOV customers tend to have higher LTV because their purchase value compounds over multiple purchases.
+Raising AOV improves unit economics two ways.
+Each order generates more contribution margin (assuming variable costs don't scale proportionally).
+And higher-AOV customers tend to have higher LTV because their purchase value compounds across multiple orders.

-Strategies for increasing AOV include bundling products (starter kits, curated bundles), tiered free shipping thresholds ($75+ for free shipping when your AOV is $55), upsells and cross-sells during checkout, subscription upgrades (larger quantities at better unit prices), and post-purchase add-on offers.
+Tactics that work: bundling (starter kits, curated bundles), tiered free shipping thresholds ($75+ for free shipping when AOV is $55), upsells and cross-sells at checkout, subscription upgrades (larger quantities at better unit prices), and post-purchase add-on offers.

-A $10 increase in AOV — say from $55 to $65 — flowing through a 50 percent contribution margin and a 3x lifetime purchase frequency, adds $15 to LTV per customer.
-Across 10,000 customers acquired per year, that is $150,000 in additional lifetime gross profit.
+A $10 increase in AOV, say from $55 to $65, flowing through a 50 percent contribution margin and 3x lifetime purchase frequency, adds $15 to LTV per customer.
+Across 10,000 customers per year that's $150,000 in additional lifetime gross profit.

 Common Mistakes That Lead to Bad Decisions